Jayy2023/curriculum/javascript/iterations/101/notes.md

 }
 ```
 **do...while**
 Executes code as long as the condition is `true`.
-It will always execute code within the body atleast once.
+It will always execute code within the body at least once.

 ```javascript
 let i = 0;